railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 that change with the seasons.

 Each pricelist is expressed in a single currency.
-If your company sells products in several currencies you'll have to create as many pricelists as you have currencies.
+If your company sells products in several currencies you will have to create as many pricelists as you have currencies.

-The prices on a pricelist can depend on another list, which means that you don't have to repeat the definition of all conditions for each product.
+The prices on a pricelist can depend on another list, which means that you do not have to repeat the definition of all conditions for each product.
 So a pricelist in USD can be based on a pricelist in EUR.
 If the currency conversion rates between EUR and USD change, or the EUR prices change, the USD rates can be **automatically** adjusted.